olivmonnier/edit-share-cli/README.md

 Edit Share
 ==========
-A CLI to edit a file in your web browser and share it with websocket server by local IP adress.
+A CLI to edit a file in your web browser and share it with websocket server by local address.

 ## Pre-requisite
 Install node package manager (npm)